SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-7/README.md

 **Caution:** the directive ```__attribute__ ((packed))``` signal to gcc that the structure should use as little memory as possible.
 Without this directive, gcc includes some bytes to optimize the memory alignment and the access during execution.

 Now we need to define our IDT table and then load it using LIDTL.
-The IDT table can be stored wherever we want in memory, its address should just be signaled to the process using the IDTR registry.
+The IDT table can be stored wherever we want in memory, it's address should just be signaled to the process using the IDTR registry.

 Here is a table of common interrupts (Maskable hardware interrupt are called IRQ):